 The Human Thread

-It is no surprise, then, that I became preoccupied with how the mind works — with why people act as they do, and how belief and temperament shape the decisions we make.
-That curiosity lies at the heart of my writing.
-One of my fictional characters is Owain Morgan, a late Victorian scholar of the mind who seeks not merely to solve crimes, but to understand the human motives behind them.
+Another of my fictional characters is Professor Owain Morgan, a late Victorian scholar of the mind who seeks not merely to solve crimes but to understand the motives behind them.
 His investigations are less about guilt than about response — how fear, pride, love or insecurity shape the choices people make.
+I see elements of my own development in Owain.
+His adventures are set in North Wales, where I now live and which I know intimately.

 We live in an age of noise.
 Political spectacle dominates.
 Cultural arguments flare and vanish.
 The temptation is either to retreat into nostalgia or to surrender to cynicism.
 Both are evasions.